 How can you see the other person's breath?
 Follow the movement of their nose, chest, or arms.

-Find a story from your life that is similar to a story or situation of your interlocutor.
+Find a story from your life similar to your interlocutor's story or situation.

 No insights yet